-- (a) Employees on shifts will be provided a meal period when the workload permits. - (b) The normal daily work schedule for all other employees covered by this Agreement shall have a meal period not to exceed forty-five (45) continuous minutes when the workload permits.
-Additionally, each employee working a ten (10) hour shift or more will be allowed a fifteen (15) minute break when workload permits.
+- (A) Employees on shifts will be provided a meal period when the workload permits. - (B) The normal daily work schedule for all other employees covered by this Agreement shall have a meal period not to exceed thirty (30) continuous minutes when the workload permits.